Style & Submission Guidelines

 - They will contain honest information.
 It is unacceptable to make statements that can be proven false, to recount an incident that did not happen or to accredit a statement to someone who did not make it.

-The Guardian Express, truly, has the potential to become the most read and cited political opinion site on the internet.
+The Guardian Liberty Voice, truly, has the potential to become the most read and cited political opinion site on the internet.
 We should all aspire to the very highest standards of integrity, respectability, professionalism and insight, whilst promoting our respective views with passion and fearless commitment.

 Health and Science